AntoineBlaud/TheCodexRebirth/Readme.md

 ## What's Next ?

+The current version of the tool operates through a single function, which requires manual initiation.
+Our next objective is to develop a tool that can seamlessly attach to the process and automatically initiate the analysis of all program functions.

-- Use Dynamic Binary Instrumentation to improve the performance of the tracing engine.
+- Leveraging Dynamic Binary Instrumentation to optimize the performance of the tracing engine.
-- Rewrite the backend in C++ to improve the performance of the plugin.
+- Refactoring the backend in C/C++ or Rust to boost the efficiency of the plugin.
-- Discover a way to easy implement new instructions, or find a project that already implement a lot of instructions and that is compatible with our operation model.
+- Exploring methods for the straightforward implementation of new instructions, or identifying existing projects that align with our operational model.
-- Create new views to display :
+- Introducing new visual views to provide better insights, such as:
-    - the taint tree
+    - taint tree view.
-    - the call graph as directory/subdirectory with sorted functions, and the ability to group call sequence
+    - call graph presented in a directory/subdirectory structure with well-organized functions and the ability to group call sequences.
-    - the block graph like the call graph
+    - block graph that mirrors the structure of the call graph.
-    - memory view with segment choice, and previsualisation of the memory read and write
+    - memory view with segment selection, a preview of memory read and write operations, and a timeline for navigating memory data.
+    - string view capable of searching across the entire timeline for strings and presenting them in a user-friendly list